More than a house

-This term provides a framework that takes into account the systemic character in which oppressive policies influence the lives of formerly colonised and racialised people(s).
-It calls for an examination of the oppressive narratives that are rooted in colonial practices and places the voices and narratives of these oppressed people(s) in the foreground in this reappraisal.
+This notion forms a framework that takes into account the systemic character in which oppressive politics affect the lives of formerly colonized and racialized people.
+Calling for an examination of the oppressive narratives rooted in colonial practices, he brings the voices and narratives of these oppressed peoples to the fore in this reappraisal.

 A migrant perspective in Germany recognises and celebrates the skills, capacities and self-confidence of members of migrant communities, including asylum seekers and people with a refugee background.
 We work to raise the voices of migrants and to guarantee and promote their representation in artistic, cultural and public life.

 Get to know our team.
 We look forward to your message (firstname.lastname@example.org)!

 Louna Sbou (she/they)

 Ihisa Theresa Adelio (she/her)

 Dami Choi (she/they)

 Curatorial team, Assistant to CEO and Artistic Director, Project Management